Marula Tree (Scelerocarya birrea)

 The marula tree has a history that dates back thousands of years.
 Archaeological evidence has shown that this tree has been a nutritional source since about 10 000 BC.
 The marula fruit and nut are rich in minerals and vitamins, and it is estimated that 24 million marula fruits were eaten in Zimbabwe’s Pomongwe Cave.

 During the ancient times, this fruit was depended upon by people of South Africa, Botswana and Namibia.
 Being one of the continent’s botanical treasures, there are many legends about this tree and its many uses – including its bark, fruit, kernels and nuts.
 It is best known for ‘driving elephants mad’, as they eat the slightly fermented fruit from the ground.

 The marula tree is deciduous and blooms from September to November.
-It produces fruit that are high in vitamin C from January to March.
-This tree can reach a height of 18m, and its fruits and leaves are enjoyed by the waterbuck, warthog, elephant, giraffe, kudu and elephant.
+It produces fruit that is high in vitamin C from January to March.
+This tree can reach a height of 18 m, and its fruits and leaves are enjoyed by the waterbuck, warthog, elephant, giraffe, kudu and elephant.
 The marula tree can be found in South Africa in KwaZulu-Natal, stretching as far north as Ethiopia.
 They grow in sandy loam soils and in woodlands of various sorts.

 Marula Tree Uses